kest3869/SimCSP/README.md

     - uses SpliceBERT-human, evaluated using f1/sccs on spliceator and NMI on hg19
     - could be improved by using SpliceBERT and NMI on spliceator
 - 2 - hyperparameter search over pre-train w/ SCCS validation
-- 3: experiment with chopping off k layers and doing CL + fine-tune on that
+- 3: experiment with chopping off 1 layers transformer and doing CL + fine-tune on that
+- 4: experiment with chopping off 2 transformer layers and doing CL + fine-tune on that
+- 5: freeze the transformer layers and only fine-tune the classifier
+    - this will tell you if the internal representation is being improved

 ## METRICS:
 - SCCS : spearman correlation w/ cosine similarity